hard-drive-platter-and-read-write-arm-990x358

 St. Petersburg College

 St. Petersburg College of Florida provides an online associate of science (AS) in digital forensics and computer investigations.
-Students in this program learn about recovering and investigating material and evidence from all kinds of digital devices.
-This 60-credit program includes courses such as introduction to criminal justice; introduction to computer-related crime investigations; identity theft investigations; the internet as an investigative tool; internet fraud investigations; computer repair essentials; and ethical hacking, among others.
+Students in this program learn about recovering and investigating material and evidence from various digital devices.
+This 60-credit program includes courses such as introduction to criminal justice, introduction to computer-related crime investigations, identity theft investigations, the internet as an investigative tool, internet fraud investigations, computer repair essentials, and ethical hacking.

 As part of this program, students complete their computer-related crime investigation certificate, which can be applied towards the associate degree program, and an online bachelor’s degree in public safety administration for students with professional experience in public safety.